Harden erupts for 55, Clippers rout Hornets 131-116 in Paul's likely last game in North Carolina

 With Hornets center Ryan Kalkbrenner leaving the game early with an ankle injury, the Clippers leaned on Zubac's size advantage over Moussa Diabate in the third quarter, resulting in back-to-back dunks.
 Then came Harden's signature moment, as he drilled his eighth 3 on a step-back jumper over two defenders, drawing a foul on Diabate for a 4-point play.

 Paul, who grew in Winston-Salem and played at Wake Forest, finished what is expected to be his final game in his home state with eight assists.
-Paul showed his mastery of finding the open man in the second half by finding Brook Lopez for three open 3s.
+The 40-year-old showed his mastery of finding the open man in the second half by finding LA teammate Brook Lopez for three open 3s.

 The Hornets, who have been besieged by early season injuries, lost two more players against the Clippers.
 Kalkbrenner (left ankle soreness) and veteran guard Pat Connaughton (right calf soreness) left the game in the first half and did not return.